tiabottger/tiabottger.github.io/_posts/2026-06-25-Summarizing-model-skill.md

 ### Takeaways
 - Models have the least error for temperature (CT) as expected.
 Dissolved Oxygen is also well predicted.
 - SalishSeaCast and LiveOcan have the greatest error in predicting ammonia (NH4).
 SalishSeaCast especially has high error for NH4.
 This is unsurprising, Tall is currently working on a version which remineralizes NH4 faster to improve predictions, and Susan mentioned that there previosuly wasn't model validation done for NH4.
 NH4 is a transient species and is commonly not represented well in models.
-- Looking at NRMSE, Main basin seems to have the least error for both models, although there isn't a stand-out region with the least error.
+- Model performance is more or less spatially consistent.
+Looking at NRMSE, Main basin seems to have the least error for both models, although there isn't a stand-out region with the least error.
 Looking at NSE and Willmott's Index of Agreement, South Sound seems to have the most error for both models.
 I wonder if this is because South Sound is shallower.